 If the tumour is pressing on the common bile duct, it can cause a blockage and prevent bile from passing into the bowel.
 Bile builds up in the blood, causing symptoms of jaundice, such as yellowing of the skin and whites of the eyes; itchy skin; reduced appetite, poor digestion and weight loss; and dark urine and pale stools.

-If cancer blocks the upper part of the small intestine (duodenum), food can’t pass into the bowel and builds up in your stomach, causing nausea and vomiting.
-An operation to bypass the blockage can help.
-Inserting a stent may also help relieve the blockage and symptoms of jaundice.
+If cancer blocks the duodenum (first part of the small bowel), food cannot pass into the bowel and builds up in your stomach, causing nausea and vomiting.

 Listen to a podcast on Making Treatment Decisions

 If the cancer cannot be removed and is pressing on the common bile duct or duodenum, a stent may be inserted.
 A stent is a small tube made of either plastic or metal.
 It holds the bile duct or duodenum open, allowing the bile or food to flow into the bowel again.

 The stent is usually inserted during a procedure known as an ERCP (endoscopic retrograde cholangiopancreatography).
 In an ERCP, an endoscope is passed into the bile duct via your mouth, stomach and duodenum.
 With the help of x-rays, the stent is positioned across the blockage to keep the bile duct or duodenum open.
 You may have the ERCP as an outpatient or stay in hospital for 1–2 days.

 Jaundice symptoms usually go away over 2–3 weeks.
 Your appetite is likely to improve and you may gain some weight.